brotatotes/bht-automation/bht gen 1/Matthew/Chapter 14/Matthew 14 32 bht.md

 ### Marvin Vincent:
 1. "Ceased [εκοπασεν] .
 A beautiful word.
 Lit., grew weary; sank away like one who is weary."
-2. "The word 'ceased' implies a sense of completion and rest, as if the action has reached its natural conclusion."
+2. "This word implies a gradual and gentle cessation, as if the waves, after their tumultuous raging, gradually grew weary and sank to rest."
-3. "This word suggests that the activity described in the verse has come to an end, indicating a sense of fulfillment or accomplishment."
+3. "The picture is that of a storm-tossed sea, with its waves crashing and churning, finally finding peace and stillness."

 ### Philip Schaff:
-1. "John (John 6:21) speaks of the boat being immediately 'at the land whither they went.'
-This suggests that the disciples reached their destination swiftly and without delay, emphasizing the miraculous nature of their journey."
+1. "John (John 6:21) speaks of the boat being immediately ‘at the land whither they went’" - This highlights the connection between the accounts in Matthew and John, providing additional context for the events that took place.
-2. "The fact that the boat was on the western side of the lake indicates that the disciples had made significant progress in their journey.
-It is possible that the wind during the night had played a role in bringing them closer to their intended destination."
+2. "This was on the western side of the lake" - This geographical detail helps readers visualize the location where the disciples and Jesus were.
-3. "The mention of another miracle cannot be ruled out, as Jesus had already demonstrated his power over the elements by walking on water.
-This highlights the supernatural nature of the events surrounding the disciples' voyage."
+3. "We may either suppose that the wind during the night had driven them near that shore, or accept another miracle" - This presents two possible explanations for how the boat ended up near the shore, leaving room for interpretation and reflection on the miraculous nature of the event.

 ### Archibald T Robertson:
 1. "The wind grew weary or tired, exhausted itself in the presence of its Master."
 2. "The wind ceased now."
 3. "Not a mere coincidence that the wind ceased now."

 ### John Gill:
 1. "The wind ceased: from blowing with that fury and violence it did before, and there was a perfect calm; which gave equal proof of the divine power of Christ, as his walking upon the sea."
-2. "He walked upon the sea whilst the wind was blowing hard, and the waves were tumultuous; he comes into the ship, and all is calm; both winds and sea obey him, who is Lord of both."
+2. "He walked upon the sea whilst the wind was blowing hard, and the waves were tumultuous; he comes into the ship, and all is calm."
-3. "The following effect is only to be ascribed to Christ's coming into the ship, and not to Peter's."
+3. "Both winds and sea obey him, who is Lord of both."

 ## Generation Details